KULR-TV: News operation

 KULR-TV was the traditional news leader in Billings prior to the late 1980s, having something of an edge in ratings surveys as early as the late 1970s.
 The station was on top for most of the 1980s, sometimes attracting twice as many or more households as channel 2, which analysts attributed to the more folksy approach taken by "Straight 8" in comparison with KTVQ's newscasts and the popularity of anchorman and news director Dave Rye.
 KULR did have the market's first female news co-anchor, Chris Chesrown, and it was the first station in the state to maintain a full-time state capital reporter in Helena.
 Future Montana senator Conrad Burns worked for KULR-TV as a farm broadcaster in the 1980s.

 However, changes at KTVQ were eventually successful in unseating KULR.
-In 1984, a major overhaul of MTN's regional network news format shifted the center of the network from Great Falls to Billings.
+In 1984, a major overhaul of the Montana Television Network's regional news format shifted the center of the network from Great Falls to Billings.
 Ratings started to climb, though it was not until KTVQ replaced unpopular anchorman Dean Phillips with Montana native Gus Koernig that it surpassed KULR-TV in viewership.
 Rye departed channel 8 in 1990 and successfully ran for the Montana State Senate, returning to KULR after the legislature's 1993 session.
 Rye's return failed to restore KULR to ratings leadership as KTVQ continued to hold a two-to-one viewership advantage for its newscasts.
 In 2001, the station realigned its early evening newscasts from one local program at 5:30 p.m. to separate 5 and 6 p.m. half-hours, by which time the 5:30 newscast was being beaten three-to-one by KTVQ.

 In October 2022, its newscasts were rebranded as NonStop Local as part of a group-wide rebranding by Cowles.